KelseyDCooper/climate/README.md

-# An interactive repository of climate initiatives happening around the world
+# An interactive guide to climate initiatives around the world.

-Please feel free to add in initiatives that you know about.
+Know of a project that isn't mentioned here?
+Submit at PR and I'll get it added to the list.